syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 The `Swiping` event used for the following use cases,

 * To maintain current offset value for the swiped item until `SwipeEnded` event gets called.
+* To hold the swipe view being swiping by setting `Handled` property if swipe offset meet certain position.

 {% tabs %}
 {% highlight xaml %}